 MSHSAA has distributed and updated head injury materials annually since August of 2009 to its member schools using a variety of sources (2).
 These materials provide information that will educate parents, coaches, staff members, and athletes on the prevention, management, and dangers of head injuries in interscholastic sports (3).
 In December of 2011, MSHSAA conducted its first annual survey of member schools and the impact of head injuries.
-During the summer of 2014, a fourth survey was conducted to collect data from the MSHSAA member schools.
-Seven hundred and forty-five schools were contacted to complete the survey (4).
-The survey window was from July 1 through September 12, 2014.
-Information that could not be completed on the survey was forwarded by e-mail to headinjury@mshsaa.org.
-Working with the Brain Injury Association of Missouri, Department of Health and Senior Services, Missouri Athletic Trainers Association, Missouri School Nurses Association and Missouri School Board Association a pilot program was put in place for the winter and spring of 2014.
-Sports Concussions: Facts, Fallacies and New Frontiers.
+During the summer of 2017, a seventh survey was conducted to collect data from the MSHSAA member schools.
+Seven hundred and twenty-eight schools were contacted to complete the survey (4).
+The survey window was from May 1 through July 30, 2017.
+Additional documentation not reported on the survey was forwarded by e-mail to greg@mshsaa.org and headinjury@mshsaa.org.
+Working with the Brain Injury Association of Missouri, Department of Health and Senior Services, Missouri Athletic Trainers Association, Missouri School Nurses Association and Missouri School Board Association a pilot program was put in place for the winter and spring of 2014-2017, Sports Concussions: Facts, Fallacies and New Frontiers.
 The program was conducted in five regional sites presenting a one day seminar educating staff members, coaches, nurses and Athletic trainers on the new research and policies pertaining to head injuries (5).
-Because of the great success and attendance of the program it will be offered again 2015 at five regional sites.
-The program this year will make a special effort to reach out to youth sports organizations and local medical personnel.
+Because of the great success and attendance of the program, it will once again be conducted at five regional sites in 2018.

-Harvey Richards, Associate Executive Director in charge of Sports Medicine for MSHSAA (6), was a part of the state legislative process for the head injury bill, responsible for the distribution of educational materials to member schools, and conducted the Head Injury Survey.
+Harvey Richards, Retired Associate Executive Director formerly in charge of Sports Medicine for MSHSAA, was a part of the state legislative process for the head injury bill (6).
+Greg Stahl is the current Assistant Executive Director in charge of Sports Medicine for MSHSAA, responsible for the distribution of educational materials to member schools, and conducted the 2016-17 Head Injury Survey (7).

-- (1) Time table of meetings, Appendix A. - (2) Fall membership mailing, e-mails, website (mshsaa.org), district in-services. - (3) Educational packet for member schools, Appendix B. - (4) 2012-2013 Head Injury Survey, Appendix C. - (5) Sports Concussions: Facts, Fallacies and New Frontiers, Appendix D. - (6) Harvey Richards, Associate Executive Director, 1 N Keene St, Columbia MO 65201; harvey@mshsaa.org; (573) 875-4880.
+- (1) Time table of meetings, Appendix A. - (2) Fall membership mailing, e-mails, website (mshsaa.org), district in-services. - (3) Educational packet for member schools, Appendix B. - (4) 2016-17 Head Injury Survey, Appendix C. - (5) Sports Concussions: Facts, Fallacies and New Frontiers, Appendix D. - (6) Harvey Richards, Retired Associate Executive Director, 1 N Keene St, Columbia MO 65201; richarvey14@gmail.com - (7) Greg Stahl, Assistant Executive Director, 1 N Keene St., Columbia, MO 65201; greg@mshsaa.org; (573) 875-4880.